Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

 \begin{remark} Note that we recover the typical (scalar-valued) definition for a Nash equilibrium (see Definitions~\ref{defn:nash-shared} and~\ref{defn:nash-generalized}) if $\ycal_i = \bbr$ and $K_i = \bbr_+$ for every player $i$.
 This is due to the fact that $\bbr_+\mbox{-}\argmin_{x_i \in \xcal_i} \{f_i(x_i,x_{-i}^*) \; | \; (x_i,x_{-i}^*) \in \bbx_i\}$ provides the usual definition for the minimizers. \end{remark}

-In contrast to the scalarization techniques described in Remark~\ref{rem:scalarization}, we want to relate, similar to the preceding sections for real-valued games, also vector-valued Nash games to Pareto optimal points of certain vector optimization problems.
+In contrast to the scalarization techniques described in Remark~\ref{rem:scalarization}, we want to relate, similar to the preceding sections for real-valued games, vector-valued Nash games to Pareto optimal points of certain vector optimization problems.
 We will see that the additional assumptions stated in Remark~\ref{rem:scalarization} are not necessary for that.
 Example~\ref{ex:vector} below will show that the approach proposed here has clear computational advantages for game with linear objectives and constraints.

 Consider again the vector optimization problem~\eqref{eq:vop} but with a modification to the ordering cone $C$ that accounts for the more general spaces of costs $\ycal_i$ with ordering cones $K_i$.
-Thus, for a constraint set $\bbx$, consider the following vector optimization problem
+Thus, for a constraint set $\bbx$, consider the following vector optimization problem and ordering cone